 Substitutions

-- Shaoxing cooking wine: Use mirin or sake instead of Shaoxing wine.
-These are traditionally used in Japanese teriyaki sauce.
+- Shaoxing cooking wine: Mirin or sake are good alternatives and traditionally used in Japanese teriyaki sauce.

 Variations

-- Pineapple: Try a tropical version of this recipe with this Hawaiian-style pineapple chicken teriyaki.
+- Pineapple: For a tropical twist, try a Hawaiian-style pineapple chicken teriyaki.

-- Spicy: Add a dash of sriracha or chili crisp to the teriyaki sauce for a spicy twist on this classically sweet and savory sauce.
+- Spicy: Add a dash of sriracha or chili crisp to the teriyaki sauce for heat.

 Step-by-Step Instructions